Featherbed frame: The Featherbed name

 Harold Daniell was a successful Isle of Man TT racer with three victories and several placings in the Tourist Trophy races and the Manx Grand Prix.
 After testing the new Norton frame in 1950 he declared that it was like "riding on a featherbed" compared with riding the "garden gate"—and it has been called the featherbed frame ever since.

-The term feather bed was used in the 1933 to 1938 Brough Superior catalogues in their press section.
-As printed in the 1933 Brough Superior catalog: The "Brough Superior" Rear Spring Frame, to quote "Castor" of "Motor Cycling," renders "pitching or wobble non-existent, impossible.
-A feather bed could scarcely be safer"—and this in relating his experience on a Special "Brough Superior" S.S.
-100, on which he did 106 m.p.h. in second gear on the road !

 Racing success

 Further testing took place at Montlhery race track with four motorcycles running flat-out for two days.
 The new frame stood up well to tests and saw its UK launch at Blandford Camp in Dorset in April 1950.
 Geoff Duke had won the Senior Clubmans TT and the Senior Manx Grand Prix in 1949 on the earlier type Nortons, so was a clear choice for Norton to really put the new Featherbed-framed race bikes to the test.
 Duke won the race on the new design and several racing successes followed with Norton winning first three places in the 1950 Senior and Junior TT's.
 In the Friday Senior TT Duke set a new lap record of 93.33 mph and also broke the overall race record, finishing in two hours, 51 minutes and 45 seconds; he had previously finished second to Artie Bell (Norton) in Monday's Junior TT.
 (Harold Daniell's Norton was third.)
 When it came to the bends on the twisting Island course the new frame gave the Nortons a distinct advantage.

-Featherbed frames were also successfully modified for use in off road racing or motorcycle scrambling.
+Featherbed frames were also successfully modified for use in off-road racing or motorcycle scrambling.
 In the 1950s, Ron Hankin designed a featherbed-inspired Moto Cross frame for Les Archer junior, having curved downtubes to allow for greater front suspension movement without fouling the wheel on the frame, and with heavy bracing around the steering head tube.
 The frame was used with Manx Norton engines prepared by tuner Ray Petty, and also with a 500 cc Norton Dominator engine.